 FOURTH WAY.
 Use a sophisticated 'DIY' site like Incorporator (as thousands have done before you).
 A few facts about Incorporator -

 * Uses an automated online 'interview' process to guide you through the process.
-Then, based on the answers you supply, it immediately and automatically decides what documents are necessary, immediately and automatically draws them all up, and immediately and automatically downloads all the pre-completed documents and company registers to your PC (for a list of all the documents - forms, consents, registers, agreements and certificates - you get from Incorporator, click here).
-You then simply print them out, sign and date them as necessary, and lodge them as necessary at ASIC (along with the ASIC company registration fee of $400).
-If you lodge over the counter, ASIC will process the application for the registration of the company on the spot and hand you back the new company's certificate of incorporation/registration over the counter.
-If you lodge through the post it will take a number of business days for the company's certificate of incorporation/registration to come back to you.
+Then, based on the answers you supply, it immediately and automatically decides what documents are necessary, immediately and automatically draws them all up, and immediately and automatically downloads all the pre-completed documents and company registers to your PC (for a list of all the documents - forms, consents, registers, agreements and certificates - you get from Incorporator, click here) and immediately and automatically, 24/7, sends an electronic incorporation application through to ASIC.
+Then, generally within a few minutes, Incorporator supplies you online, 24/7, with the ACN (Australian Company Number) for the new company and the ASIC Certificate of Registration for the new company.
+For further information see Incorporator's FAQ's.

 * Available for use 24 hours per day, 7 days per week, all year round (including weekends and public holidays).
 This is possible because the Incorporator system is automated and online.
 And this in turn means that the process is private and under your control at all times.